rugbyprof/3013-Algorithms/Lectures/L01/README.md

-## First Day - General overview of a linked list class
+## Day 1 - General overview of a linked list class